-Åsa is the Head Gardener at the Beth Chatto Gardens, where she has worked since 2001.
+Åsa is the Head Gardener at the Beth Chatto Gardens where she has worked since 2001.
 As Head Gardener, Åsa is responsible for the day-to-day upkeep and development of the gardens.
-Leading a small team of gardeners, trainees and volunteers, she also works closely with the nursery’s Plant Production team, as many of the plants grown in the garden are used as propagation material.
-Reporting directly to David Ward, Garden and Nursery Director. Åsa’s career in horticulture started as an intern at Bergianska Trädgården (Hortus Bergianus, Stockholm) Sweden.
+Leading a small team of gardeners and trainees, she also works closely with the nursery’s Plant Production team, as many of the plants grown in the garden are used as propagation material. Åsa’s career in horticulture started as an intern at Bergianska Trädgården (Hortus Bergianus, Stockholm) Sweden.
 Having completed her horticultural and landscape construction studies at Säbyholms Naturbruksgymnasium, she went on to work at Brunnsvikens Trädgård, a nursery and garden centre on the outskirts of Stockholm.
-Keen to further expand her plant knowledge, Åsa wrote a letter to Beth, who’s style and approach to gardening she much admired, asking if there were any vacancies.
-In 2001 she took up residence in the caravan next to Beth’s vegetable patch and spent the summer working on the nursery, before joining the garden team full time.
+Keen to further expand her plant knowledge, Åsa wrote a letter to Beth whose style and approach to gardening she much admired, asking if there were any vacancies.
+In 2001 she took up residence in the caravan next to Beth’s vegetable patch and spent the summer working on the nursery before joining the Garden Team full time.
 Over the next decade Åsa took on more and more responsibilities as Beth gradually stepped back from the daily running of the gardens.
 Having worked closely with Beth over the years, Åsa has gained an invaluable insight and understanding of the garden’s underlying philosophy and planting principles.
-Together with her team she continues to care for the gardens and pass on her knowledge, ensuring that Beth’s legacy is being carried forward.
+Together with her team, she continues to care for the gardens and pass on her knowledge ensuring that Beth’s legacy is being carried forward.

 After working in the print trade for 15 years, a growing passion for gardening led Scott to retrain at Writtle University College gaining a practical qualification in horticulture.
 He worked in several positions such as garden nurseries, as part of a maintenance team and as an estate gardener before setting up his own garden design and maintenance business.
-Scott joined the garden team at Beth Chatto’s part time in April 2021 before starting full time in October 2021.
+Scott joined the Garden Team at Beth Chatto’s part time in April 2021 before starting full time in October 2021.
 Scott holds a BTEC Level 3 Diploma in Horticulture.